 Having the ability to understand what marketing tools are working (and which ones are not) is also very important, and in order for that to happen, companies must utilize measuring tools that will provide accurate data as to how well their marketing efforts are succeeding in reaching the targeted audience.
 Fortunately, technology provides a wide range of CRM tools, and while not perfect, they are essential in providing the requisite information to delineate successful multi-channel marketing strategy, from those that did not reach their goals.

-3. Personalize the Multi-Channel Marketing Experience
+3. Personalize Your Multi-Channel Marketing System

 An Adobe study of professional marketers found that ‘personalization’ is one of the keys to multi-channel marketing strategy success.
 According to the study, more than one-third of marketers surveyed said the ability to personalize the multi-channel marketing sent to customers is vital; the segmentation of the consuming public, and the high expectations of ecommerce customers, means that now more than ever marketers have to be able to offer marketing that “speaks directly” to individual current (or potential) customers.